aidan-duggan/whilegaming/_drafts/cwgd.md

 First up is Clockwork Game Design by Keith Burgun.
 Clockwork Game Design is a compact 146 page book about how to design a strategy game.
 It tries to be generic to the system, boardgame or computer game.
 Instead focusing on what should be the focus of the designer when building a strategy game.

 #### Content

+The book outlines what it sees as two main forms of game design.
+Patchwork game design where rules and systems are patched together until the game appears to function.
+Versus the clockwork game design which the auther champions, where the game is built around a core mechanic.
+//more details about the book
+//more examples of bool

 #### Pros
 #### Cons
 #### Conclusion